apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    exception being if you run Traffic Server with a protocol plugin, and would like for it to not support HTTP requests at all.

+.. ts:cv:: CONFIG proxy.config.http.allow_half_open INT 1
+   :reloadable:
+   :overridable:

+   Turn on or off support for connection half open for client side.
+Default is on, so after client sends FIN, the connection is still there.

 .. ts:cv:: CONFIG proxy.config.http.wait_for_cache INT 0

    Accepting inbound connections and starting the cache are independent